 Claw Toe: Claw toe is a rare deformity but occurs in association with cavus foot, Charcot-Marie-Tooth disease or myelomeningocele.
 It affects all the toe joints and results from hyperextension of the metatarsophalengeal (MTP joint or 1st joint) and flexion at the PIP (2nd joint), and DIP (3rd joint) joints.
 It results from altered structural anatomy and /or neurologic disorder that cause muscle imbalances.

-Curly Toe: Curly toes are present at birth and affect the third, fourth and fifth toes of one or both the feet.
+Curly Toe: Curly toes are present at birth and affect the third, fourth and fifth toes of one or both of the feet.
 It is caused by tightening of the tendon that runs below the toe which results in pulling of the tip of the toe under the next toe towards the sole.
 Your child may develop areas of hard skin on the sole of the foot and may have difficulty in selecting suitable shoes that fit properly.

 Generally, no treatment is needed if curly toes do not cause any symptoms but if the condition becomes severe and causes irritation, then surgery may be performed to release and transfer of toe flexor.

 Polydactyly: It is a condition in which there is an extra digit present in the feet.
 The great toe or the fifth toe is usually affected.
 It may occur in association with other congenital anomalies or as an isolated problem.
 If the extra digit does not cause any problem, it may be left alone without any treatment.
 Surgical excision of the extra digit will be done in cases where there is an extra little or big toe that is prominent causing difficulty in wearing shoes.
 Surgery is usually done after the age of 9-12 months.